Egon Cossou on Being a Family Carer and BBC presenter

 "[My parents] are not going to be sitting around making demands.
 In fact, that if there’s any sort of battle it’s around them accepting help and I have had to learn how to navigate that.'

 We have to appreciate and support the needs of people who are looking after elderly or disabled loved ones.
 As a society I don’t think we’re particularly callous.
-It’s just that we haven’t got it yet – and the focus is so much is on the other end of the generation scale.
+It’s just that we haven’t got it yet – and the focus is so much on the other end of the generation scale.

 What advice would you give to somebody starting to care for a loved one?